Sev6nOfficial/aumount-docs/TOS.md

 If you provide any information that is untrue, inaccurate, not current, or incomplete, we have the right to suspend or terminate your account and refuse any and all current or future use of the Bot (or any portion thereof).

 ## Fees and Payment
 We currently haven't delivered services that require you to pay.
 Ignore or report anyone who is trying to make you pay to have our bot's services.
+We are planning to...

 ## Prohibited Activities
 You may not access or use the Bot for any purpose other than that for which we make the Bot available.
 The Bot may not be used in connection with any commercial endeavors except those that are specifically endorsed or approved by us.